Negotiating After Being Laid Off

-Looking back, Dallas credits Bossed Up Bootcamp as being “a catalyst for my own courage.
+Looking back, Dallas credits Bossed Up for being “a catalyst for my own courage.
 It reinforced my willingness to just go for it.”

 “I always had ambition and drive,” says Dallas, “but it’s incredibly powerful to have a network of women who will back you up when you’re reaching for something new.”